 The following forms are applicable anywhere in South Australia.

 To access forms for any other water affecting activity, please visit your local natural resources centre.

 Well construction permit

 Note 1 – The Temporary Moratorium on new wells being constructed (for domestic purposes) within the Central Adelaide area, has been lifted by the Minister for Environment and Water.
-While applications can now be considered within this area, if the well is proposed at a location within a Groundwater Prohibition Area, EPA Assessment Area or where site contamination has been identified, then the application will be refused in accordance with section 114 of the Landscape South Australia Act 2019.
-For your convenience and to avoid unnecessary payment of the application fee (currently $95.50), check whether your application is likely to be refused due to site contamination, by contacting the department’s Mount Gambier office on (08) 8735 1134.
+While applications can now be considered within this area, please be aware that if the well is proposed at a location within a Groundwater Prohibition Area or in an area otherwise known or suspected as having contaminated groundwater (for example, in an EPA Assessment Area), then the application will be refused in accordance with section 114 of the Landscape South Australia Act 2019.
+Applications for permits outside of a Groundwater Prohibition Area or EPA Assessment Area are referred to the Environment Protection Authority for additional assessment and therefore will require 40 business days to process.
+For your convenience and to avoid unnecessary payment of the application fee, check whether your application is likely to be refused on the basis that it is located within a GPA or EPA Assessment Area, by referring to the EPA's website or alternatively contacting the department’s Mount Gambier office on (08) 8735 1134.

 Note 2 - Anyone considering drilling a well in the Adelaide area should consider the Lifting the Moratorium FAQs, as well as the latest information about Groundwater Prohibition Areas and EPA Assessment Areas that can be found on the EPA’s website.